mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 ### Data Description and Variables

 This study used a variety of variables to determine vulnerability.
-Demographic and Helath Survey (DHS) data (with GPS) was used to create an **adaptive capacity** layer, which included assets (livestock units, arable land, number of those sick in household in past 12 months, wealth index score, and number of orphans in household) and access (time
+Demographic and Health Survey (DHS) data (with GPS) was used to create an **adaptive capacity** layer, which included assets (livestock units, arable land, number of those sick in household in past 12 months, wealth index score, and number of orphans in household) and access (time